v4rakh/ts3web/README.md

 `127.0.0.1:8181`.
 You need to add a reverse proxy and probably you also want SSL configured if you expose it via domain.
 For testing purposes, change `- 127.0.0.1:8181:80` to `- 8181:80`.
 The web interface will then be available under `public-server-ip:8181`.
 This is **not recommended**!
 Secure your setup properly via reverse proxy and SSL.

+Snapshots are saved in `/var/www/html/application/data/snapshots`.
+You should create a volume for this location.

 ## Usage as single docker container